 When I was letting him help me in the kitchen all those years ago, I had no idea how the skills I was “delegating” were going to lend themselves to his development, but I knew it was going to help me get the turkey on the table while the mashed potatoes were still steaming!
 Sometimes, we have no vision of how what we’re asking someone to do will help shape their lives, that is the beauty of delegation, it helps other people grow, too.

 How does this help you at work?
 Once you have enlisted help from your co-worker, this opens up your list of accomplishments, what else can you now take on?
-Create your own “I deserve this promotion” campaign and start building your list of accomplishments, including learning how to delegate, managing without authority and creating and agile project program.
+Create your own “I deserve this promotion” campaign and start building your list of accomplishments, including learning how to delegate, managing without authority, and creating an agile project program

 Reason 3: Brings a team together

 My son was always in the kitchen with me, probably because I had 3 mouths to feed, so I was always in the kitchen:) Even now, I find myself cooking and being creative with new recipes, new ideas, and ways of making food prep fun.
 I have always had a close relationship with my son, but cooking is an extra special thing that we share, and now he’s giving me tips on how to cook a juicy chicken (mine tend to dry and well-done!) or how to make homemade mayo and how to create a menu for a party.
 It has really brought us together, when there were times I wondered how to bridge the gap with our communication, cooking really helped us have something in common.